emqx/eip/active/0033-agent-registry.md

 ### Topic Structure

-Following the A2A MQTT profile, the registry uses this discovery topic
+Following the A2A-over-MQTT transport profile, the registry uses this discovery topic
 hierarchy:

 ```